Chestnut-banded Plover

 Black-winged Lapwing(Vanellus melanopterus minor) is found on high elevation grassland locally from East to Southern Africa.
 Masai Mara

-Crowned Lapwing Lapwing (Vanellus c. coronatus) is common on short grass from East to Southern Africa.
+Crowned Lapwing (Vanellus c. coronatus) is common on short grass from East to Southern Africa.
 They are excellent warners, here in warning pose.